 Google Drive Basics

 Google Drive is so much more than an online filing cabinet.
 With its free built-in tools, you and your students can create word processing documents with Google Docs, slideshow presentations (like PowerPoints) with Google Slides, and online surveys with Google Forms.
+These video courses teach you and your students how to use them well.

 Getting to Know Your Students